 What to bring

 Shoes.
-A light hiking shoe or really anything with laces should do the trick.
+A light hiking shoe or anything with laces.
+The trail is uneven in places but not technical.

 Exploring Beyond the Oahu Diamond Head hike